• Skip to primary navigation

 Strip steaks on cutting board.

-For this recipe, we are using onion, garlic and chili powder, cayenne pepper, Italian seasonings, salt and pepper.
+We are using onion, garlic and chili powder, cayenne pepper, Italian seasonings, salt and pepper.
 This blend can be varied as much as you want.
 Choose your favorites!

 Spices, oil, butter in small bowls.

-How to cook Blackened Steak?
+How to make Blackened Steak?

 Steak with seasonings on a white plate.